Ypertex/blog/content/articles/jumpcloud-on-unsupported-linux/index.md

 {{<figure src="d16cbce2-545a-45f3-8623-011575a2d920">}}Proxmox Virtual Environment shows instructions on how to connect to its web interface{{</figure>}}

-Of course, now the content of ``/etc/issue`` doesn't match with the records in JumpCloud's database anymore.
-Since this additional information can change (i.e. when you configure a different <abbr title="Internet Protocol">IP</abbr> address on the system), the ``/etc/issue`` is **regenerated every time the system boots** to reflect the proper current settings.
+Of course, now the content of ``/etc/issue`` doesn't match the records in JumpCloud's database anymore.
+Since this additional information can change (e.g., when you configure a different <abbr title="Internet Protocol">IP</abbr> address on the system), the ``/etc/issue`` file is **regenerated every time the system boots** to reflect the proper current settings.
 So simply replacing the content of the file with the original won't cut it.
 Now what?

 ## Stop and Disable the Respective Issue Service